Compact Software: History

 In 1980, Compact merged with Communication Satellite Corporation (COMSAT), creating a new division with Besser heading the microwave CAD development.
 The new company aimed at increasing engineering efficiency.
 A third-generation program, SuperCOMPACT was released in 1981.
 SuperCOMPACT enjoyed worldwide monopoly with nearly 400 international companies using it through timesharing as well as on-site installation in large-scale mainframes as well as mini-computers.
 Besser left three years later to form a new company, Besser Associates, focusing on continuing education of RF and microwave professionals.

 In 1983, another key Compact employee, William Childs, left and teamed up with Chuck Abronson to form a new software company, EEsof.
 Their first product, Touchstone, was written directly for then new IBM PC and quickly became popular among microwave circuit designers.
 In 1985, H-P started selling Microwave Design System (MDS), developed earlier for internal use.
 (Later, in 1993, EEsof was acquired by H-P and TouchStone was marketed alongside MDS, for PCs and UNIX-based workstations respectively.)
 After losing Compact Software's original leadership and facing competition from EEsof and H-P, COMSAT decided to exit the CAD business by selling the Compact assets to Dr. Ulrich L. Rohde in 1985.
 Over the next twelve years the number of employees increased to over 100.
-Becoming a partner in the 1988 DARPA MIMIC program, and mostly financed from earnings rather than DARPA money, SuperCOMPACT's mainframe and PC versions went through major updates—including re-engineering and new documentation created by Optimization Systems Associates under John Bandler's leadership—improving reliability and accuracy of microwave models, and introducing advanced optimization algorithms and yield-driven design.
+Becoming a partner in the 1988 DARPA MIMIC program, and mostly financed from earnings rather than DARPA money, SuperCOMPACT's mainframe and PC versions went through major updates—including re-engineering and new documentation created by Optimization Systems Associates under John Bandler's leadership.
+Stephen W. Director introduced advanced optimization algorithms and yield-driven design, thus improving reliability and accuracy of microwave models.
 The latter capabilities were verified by Raytheon, Texas Instruments and other users.